dyrehaugen/jdt/pages/exp/exp_intro.md

 ---
-title: Experience
+title: Episodes
 keywords: experience
-last_updated: September 11, 2017
+last_updated: May 24, 2020
 tags: [experience]
-summary: "Introduction to Experience"
+summary: "Introduction to Episodes"
-sidebar: exp_sidebar
+sidebar: home_sidebar
 permalink: exp_intro.html
 folder: exp
 ---

-Life is experience - if you dare to jump into it!
+Life is experience - if you dare to jump into it - from *episodes* that put a mark on you!
 That sounds nice - but comes at a price - there are risks around.
 I started to 'look over the hills' - ventured around and away.
 Small expeditions gradually became more daring ....